alex-no/field-lingo/README.md

 ### ActiveDataProvider

-`DataProvider` class is helpful when you expose sorting/filtering to external requests and need to map `@@` tokens to real DB columns.
+`ActiveDataProvider` class is helpful when you expose sorting/filtering to external requests and need to map `@@` tokens to real DB columns.

 ```php
 $dataProvider = new \AlexNo\FieldLingo\Adapters\Yii2\LingoActiveDataProvider([